alvarogarcia7/blog_source/content/articles/2024-08-31-building-private-tools-open.md

 ## Context and Applicability
 We have been developing tools like this.
 It works well, you just have to be careful on what gets committed where.
 ## How to
+Split the tool in two parts: the public part and the private part.
+This refers both to data and behavior (code).

+Each one is called a version: public version and private version.

 ### Data
+If the data has the same shape (between public and private versions), you can use the same repository to access it.
 #### Repository pattern to access data
+Use the repository pattern to access data.
+This is the same as for Production/Preproduction/Development environments.
+Each has a different database, but the code is the same.

 #### Same repository to access both data
 ### Behavior
 #### common interface to access both